 Starting around 11:15 and lasting approximately one hour at the Grind Coffee House at 19 North Main Street, the Festival actors and artists present singing, dancing, acting, juggling, magic, and more!
 The cost is $10 at the door.
 Funds raised help support REACH, a program designed to aid company members find future employment.

-The Southern Utah University Braithwaite Fine Arts Gallery is open Tuesday through Saturday from 12 noon to 7 p.m.
+The Southern Utah University Braithwaite Fine Arts Gallery is open Monday through Saturday from 10 a.m. to 8 p.m.
 The gallery is located on the ground floor in the Braithwaite Liberal Arts Building southwest of the Adams Theater.
 Admission to the gallery is free.

 Get up close and personal while listening to an actor, designer, director, or other Festival luminary over lunch.
 Learn what goes into the production of a play from those close to the process—and ask questions you have always had.
 Each luncheon will feature different actors or company members.